 - LastName: sn

 - Username: samaccountname

 The Enable option will allow users who do not have an existing Appspace login to log in and it will automatically create a login for the user.
-Setting this option however disables the pass-through authentication.

 The Disable option will allow Administrator to manually Import users however Property mapping must be setup prior to this.